-You are witnessing a self promotional animated illustration of a space shuttle that’s endlessly moving forward as it discovers and explores a new world of animation.
+You are witnessing a micro-story of a space shuttle that’s endlessly moving forward as it discovers and explores a new world.

 Displacement mapping is where you create or generate an image or texture that acts as a map for displacing/increase/decreasing the height of a 3D surface.
 For example, the dark areas in an image will make the height of the surface less (black = 0% height) and light areas in the image will make the surface higher (white = 100% height).
 I used a similar image to this marble texture for this displacement map.
 And when applied to a 3D sphere we got this…